zaltark/Pred-Rd-Accidents/README.md

 - **3rd Place:** Choice of Kaggle merchandise

 Please note: In order to encourage more participation from beginners, Kaggle merchandise will only be awarded once per person in this series.
 If a person has previously won, we'll skip to the next team.

+## Session Summary: October 8, 2025 - Deep Dive & Model Refinement

+This session focused on an extensive deep dive into the dataset, iterative refinement of our feature engineering strategy, and initial model development and tuning.

+### Key Achievements & Findings:

+*   **Comprehensive EDA & Visualization**: Conducted thorough exploratory data analysis across all features, including detailed deep dives into environmental, temporal, and road characteristics.
+All visualization scripts were made robust and reports updated to reflect the latest insights.
+*   **Refined Feature Engineering Plan**: Developed a highly detailed feature engineering plan, documented in `data/README.md`, which includes:
+    *   Clarifying `lighting` categories to `Bright`, `Dim`, `Dark`.
+    *   Creating numerous interaction and leveled features: `Visibility_Score`, `school_season_x_time_of_day`, `high_risk_curvature_interaction`, `speed_zone`, `is_unsigned_urban_road`, `is_accident_hotspot`, `lane_category`, `is_urban_evening_clear_weather`, and `accident_hotspot_x_weather`.
+*   **Feature Engineering Pipeline Implementation**: Successfully implemented the `build_features.py` script to transform raw data into our final engineered feature set.
+*   **Baseline Model Testing**: Established baseline performance for 5 regression models (XGBoost, LightGBM, RandomForest, CatBoost, Ridge) using the full engineered feature set.
+*   **Hyperparameter Tuning (XGBoost & CatBoost)**: Utilized Optuna to tune XGBoost and CatBoost, achieving improved RMSE scores.
+*   **Residual Analysis & Stacking Model**: Investigated residual patterns, identifying heteroscedasticity.
+Implemented a stacking model (XGBoost base + tuned XGBoost residual) to address these systematic errors.
+*   **Target Transformation Experiment**: Explored logit transformation of the target variable to address heteroscedasticity, but this approach resulted in a worse Public Score and was reverted.
+*   **Best Model Performance**:
+    *   **Best Validation RMSE**: 0.076668 (achieved by the Stacking model with tuned residual component).
+    *   **Best Public Score**: 0.07576 (achieved by the Stacking model without target transformation).

+### Next Steps:

+*   Further investigate the residual patterns of our best model to identify new feature engineering opportunities.
+*   Explore more advanced ensemble techniques or alternative model architectures.
+*   Consider more extensive hyperparameter tuning or broader search spaces.